myersj451/beautiful-jekyll/README.md

 "I'd also like to thank [Dr. Jekyll's Themes](http://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories."

-If you do fork or clone this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
-I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)